arcus-azure/arcus/community/blog/2021-10 Making the secret store more powerful in Arcus.Security v1.4/README.md

 }
 ```

-> The v1.4 release also adds the possibility to store Azure Key Vault secrets with the Azure Key Vault secret provider.
-> The named secret provider feature allows you to retrieve the Azure Key Vault scret provider and use this storing functionality.
+A good example of why you would want to use this is our Azure Key Vault provider.
+As of this release, you can store secrets in your vault.
+In order to be able to do that, you need to create a named secret provider so that you can store those secrets

 ## Critical exceptions